ccoutant/gabi-stage/docsrc/elf/08-dynamic.rst

     described in :ref:`Hash-Table`.
     This hash table refers to the symbol table referenced by the ``DT_SYMTAB`` element.

+    ``DT_HASH`` is normally mandatory.
+The psABI supplement is allowed to override this requirement by providing an alternative hash mechanism.
+In such cases, DT_SYMTABSZ, which is normally optional, becomes mandatory.

 ``DT_STRTAB``
     This element holds the address of the string table,